 Hue – In the land of colour mixing ‘Hue’ simply translates as the colour e.g: ‘that vase has a red hue‘ literally means if you had to mix that colour in paint what is the closest pure colour you can think of, as in red, orange, yellow etc…but not necessarily bright red.

-Pro tip: Not to be confused with the labelling of pigments on paint tubes such as Cadmium red ‘Hue’.
+Pro tip: Not to be confused with the labeling of pigments on paint tubes such as Cadmium red ‘Hue’.
 In this example ‘hue’ means imitation.
 So Cadmium Red Hue isn’t a pure pigment, it has been replaced with an alternative – you can read more about labelling on a paint tube here.

 Confusing isn’t it.